MicroEJ/docs/ApplicationDeveloperGuide/js/index.rst

  JavaScript
 ============

 MicroEJ allows to develop parts of an application in JavaScript.
-Basically, a MicroEJ Application boots in Java, then it initializes the JavaScript runtime to run a mix of Java and JavaScript code.
+Basically, a MicroEJ Application boots in Java code, then it initializes the JavaScript runtime to run a mix of Java code and JavaScript code.

 .. figure:: images/js_runtime.png